 We are proud to partner with more than 135 plant growers who balance the impact of their production with local environmental issues and growing conditions in their regions.

-HomeDepot.com.
+See our assortment of organic soils, seeds, plants and more at HomeDepot.com.
 Plus, find helpful videos and how-tos to get started with organic gardening.

 SIMPLE STEPS TO ORGANIC GARDENING